Mdsahil0918/spam-not-spam/README.md

 # spam-not-spam
-this is a spam and not spam classification model
+this is a sms spam and not spam classification model